 Not only is it entirely recyclable, the new bottle actively encourages fans to recycle it.

-Unfortunately, the technology to have bottles jump into the recycling bin themselves doesn’t exist, so we’ve gone for the next best thing.
-There's a visible “Recycle Me” callout on the label, which we hope people will notice and then be encouraged to recycle their bottle in a nearby bin.
+Unfortunately, the technology to have bottles jump into the recycling bin themselves doesn’t exist, so the packaging includes the next best thing.
+A “Recycle Me” callout on the label, which hopefully people will notice and then be encouraged to recycle their bottle in a nearby bin.

-Linda Crichton, Head of Resource Management at WRAP said: “This is another great innovation from Coca-Cola, reducing material usage whilst ensuring the bottle remains recyclable is really important for resource efficiency.
-Reminding consumers that the bottles can be recycled is also really important.”
+Linda Crichton, Head of Resource Management at WRAP said: “This is another great innovation from the

 40% of bottled water drinkers think ‘buying bottled water is bad for the environment’.
 So, by adding some environmentally-friendly encouragement directly to our bottles, we’re hoping to put minds at ease.